andymeneely/victory-point-salad/docs/RULES.md

 Every card is special.
 Every.
 Card.
 </div>

-All other types of cards are considered to be **Specials**, denoted by their portrait orientation.
+All other types of cards are **Specials**, denoted by their portrait orientation.
 This game has the following types of Specials:

   * **Engines** are always available for purchase
   * **Blockers** have negative effects on your Tableau that must get rid of